percona/pmm/source/platform/stt.rst

 and run every 24 hours.
 (This period is not configurable.)

-They run on the PMM Client side with the results passed to PMM Server for display in the :guilabel:`Failed security checks` summary dashboard and the :guilabel:`PMM Database Checks` details dashboard.
+They run on the PMM Client side with the results passed to PMM Server for display in the *Failed security checks* summary dashboard and the *PMM Database Checks* details dashboard.

 .. important::